xfbs/tmux-rs/docs/index.md

 };
 ```

-> `lalrpop` has a few bugs, for example it can't handle raw pointers properly (the * seems to throw off the parser), that's fine I just ended up using `NonNull<T>` in all the places in the grammar instead and it worked.
+> `lalrpop` has a few bugs, for example it can't handle raw pointers properly (the * seems to throw off the parser), that's fine I just ended up using `NonNull<T>` in all the places instead.

-After reimplementing the grammar I also had to implement an adapter to interface lalrpop with the custom lexer.
+After reimplementing the grammar, I also had to implement an adapter to interface lalrpop with the custom lexer.
+The lexer was the same from the original codebase, just wrapped in a Rust iterator.
 I was amazed that once the lexer was hooked up to the parser it just seemed to work.
-I was then able to get rid of all of the C code and headers I was no longer using.
+This last step enabled me to get rid of all of the remaining C code and headers.

 ## Development process